 This makes it much easier to lie flat on your back with no pressure points digging into you while still being able to rock side-to-side for comfort if the need arises.

-Understanding the Parts Of a Hammock
+The Parts Of a Hammock System

 While there is a lot of equipment, this is not a hard task overall, and there are some simple instructions that will help you with figuring it out.